 Children's stories: In coordination with the Hellenic Bible Society, the Greek Orthodox Archdiocese of America and ABS are developing English translations of the parables of Christ retold in contemporary stories.
 The Archdiocese is helping to develop interactive, digital editions of these contemporary parables to reach children through their digital devices such as the iPhone and iPad..

 Orthodox Prison Bible: This first-ever Prison Bible for Orthodox Christians will contain articles and other ministry tools for incarcerated people along with devotionals, prayers and topics for group discussion.

-An Orthodox Study Bible is being developed by a team of both New and Old Testament Scholars.
-This Bible study tool will be used by Orthodox Christians all over the world.
+Orthodox Study Bible: This Orthodox Study Bible is being developed by a team of both New and Old Testament Orthodox scholars.
+This Bible study tool will be useful for Orthodox Christians all over the world.

 Or e-mail us at: Orthodox@AmericanBible.org